EarlJr53/data-science-SP2023/challenges/c09-income-assignment.md

   this trend exist?
   - I see the trend that the larger the population of the county, the lower the Standard Error.
-This is likely because larger populations provide more and more data-points, bringing estimates and calculations closer to the true value.
+This is likely because larger populations provide more and more data-points (assuming the sample is proportional to the population size), bringing estimates and calculations closer to the true value.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?